cvalls/GettingAndCleaningData/README.md

 10. Write the tidy data set as a new file tidyDataSet.txt
 11. Reads the file and present a table on screen with the overall result set

->##License:
+##License:
-Use of this program its free for everybody who want to learn and fount it usefull Carlos A. Valls Hernández 19/02/2015
+Use of this program its free for everybody who want to learn and fount it useful.
+Nobody will be rich with it.
+Carlos A. Valls Hernández 19/02/2015